asharp07/asharp07/README.md

 ### Hi, I'm Amanda Sharp! 👋

-I am a Computer Aided Drug Discovery Scientist with <a href = "https://southernresearch.org/">Southern Research</a>.
-I am currently living in Birmingham, AL. I recieved my PhD from Virginia Tech in May 2023 and am originally from Northern California.
+I am a Computational Chemist working in material science.
+I am currently living in Bridgewater, NJ.
+I recieved my PhD from Virginia Tech in May 2023 and am originally from Northern California.

-My research focuses are on Computational Biochemistry.
-I utilize computational tools and computer programming to explore protein structure-function relationships.
+My research focuses are on Computational Chemistry.
+I utilize computational tools and computer programming to explore structure-function relationships for many different molecular types.
 I've been lucky enough to work on a wide variety of different collaboration projects, supporting researchers all over the country with their research endevors while attending graduate school at Virginia Tech.
-My primary focus is on difficult to drug interfaces and the application to cancer research.

 I am always trying to continue my growth in the field and my repositories will reflect that.
 In the past, I have supported a large research group (typically >15 undergraduate research students each semester), so that will also be reflected in my methodology and detail to how each script works and is ran.